badre2911/agonlight2-projetcs/comfile/README.md

 **Tools for Upload**

 On folder tools you have a script sendfile.py and .bat file sendfile.bat
-Launch transfert with command line: `sendfile myfile.txt`
+Launch transfert with command line: `sendfile myfile.txt COM2`
-Don't forget to modify your COM port in the sendfile.bat file
+Don't forget to modify your COM port.

 First, launch comfile on Agon then when you are ready to send the file which is on your PC,
-press a key on the Agon keyboard or ESC to cancel,
+Launch `sendfile myfile.txt COM2` on your PC host, When you are ready, press a key on the Agon keyboard or ESC to cancel for waiting transfert,
-at which point you launch the command `sendfile yourfile.txt`.
+Press  Enter key on you PC host for launch transfert to Agon